 Tiffany’s new film 50/50: Rethinking the Past, Present, and Future of Women + Power, just premiered live at TEDWomen, at 275 TEDx’s globally, and on Refinery29.
-It will be the centerpiece film for the upcoming 50/50 Day on May 10th at screenings around the globe about getting to a more gender balanced world.
-Her film & art installation“The Whole Cinemagillah,” just opened at the National Museum of American Jewish History on December14th and will be up for the next 3 months.
+It will be the centerpiece film for the upcoming 50/50 Day on May 10th at screenings and discussions around the globe about getting to a more gender balanced world.
+Her film & art installation“The Whole Cinemagillah,” just opened at the National Museum of American Jewish History.

 NPR: Tiffany Shlain, Getting to “50/50”

 All Things Connected Radio Interview on 50/50 Day

 Art Publika Magazine

 Forbes Podcast Interview

 Harvard Business Review Podcast

 LinkedIn: Can cultivating character restore us to sanity?

 Harvard Business Review: Tech’s Best Feature: The Off Switch